 The scenic village of Plockton has regularly been used as a filming location for film and television including The Wicker Man and Hamish McBeth.
 An unusual feature of Plockton is its mild climate which encourages the growth of the Cordyline Australis palm tree.

 The pretty Kyle of Lochalsh on Scotland's north-western coast is now the gateway to the Isle of Skye.
 A village of whitewashed buildings, Lochalsh has an attractive and busy harbour, a collection of shops and a hotel.
-For many visitors, the village serves as a convenient base from which to explore the awe-inspiring and mountainous scenery that surrounds it.
+For many visitors, the village serves as a base from which to explore the awe-inspiring scenery that surrounds it.

 A Commuter Train Quite Unlike any Other